sparkle-project/sparkle-project.github.io/documentation/publishing/index.md

 ## Internal build numbers

-If you use internal build numbers for your CFBundleVersion key (like an SVN revision number) and a human-readable CFBundleShortVersionString, you can make Sparkle hide the internal version from your users.
+If you use internal build numbers for your `CFBundleVersion` key (like an SVN revision number) and a human-readable `CFBundleShortVersionString`, you can make Sparkle hide the internal version from your users.

-Set the sparkle:version attribute on your enclosure to the internal version (ie: "248").
-Then set a sparkle:shortVersionString attribute on the enclosure to the human readable version (ie: "2.0").
+Set the `sparkle:version` attribute on your enclosure to the internal, machine-readable version (ie: "1248").
+Then set a `sparkle:shortVersionString` attribute on the enclosure to the human-readable version (ie: "12.X Sea Lion").

-[Remember](http://lists.apple.com/archives/carbon-dev/2006/Jun/msg00139.html) that the internal version number (CFBundleVersion and sparkle:version) is intended to be machine-readable and is not generally suitable for formatted text.
+[Remember](http://lists.apple.com/archives/carbon-dev/2006/Jun/msg00139.html) that the internal version number (`CFBundleVersion` and `sparkle:version`) is intended to be machine-readable and is not generally suitable for formatted text.

 ## Minimum system version requirements

 If an update to your application raises the required version of OS X, you can only offer that update to qualified users.

-Add a sparkle:minimumSystemVersion child to the `<item>` in question specifying the required system version, such as "10.8.4":
+Add a `sparkle:minimumSystemVersion` child to the `<item>` in question specifying the required system version, such as "10.8.4":

     <item>
         <title>Version 2.0 (2 bugs fixed; 3 new features)</title>
         <sparkle:minimumSystemVersion>10.8.4</sparkle:minimumSystemVersion>
     </item>

+Note that Sparkle only works with OS X 10.7 or later, so that's the minimum version you can use.

 ## Embedded release notes